tlittenberg/ldasoft/galactic_binaries/src/README.md

 For example, to analyze 1.5 months of data for the lowest frequency VGB source, the user could run the following.

     ~/gb_mcmc --data ~/LDC1-3_VGB_v1_1.5_months.dat --frac-freq --fmin 0.001249 --samples 32 --duration 3932160 --chainseed 1234 --verbose

+Here is another example showing how to analyze 1.5 months of data for three LDC Galaxy sources found in frequency range [0.0099706, 0.0099785].

+    ~/gb_mcmc --data ~/LDC1-4_GB_v1_1.5mo.dat --frac-freq --fmin 0.0099706 --samples 32 --duration 3932160 --chainseed 5678 --verbose

 # Use GalacticBinaryCatalog.c (gb_catalog) to produce catalog data with the gb_mcmc output

-under construction
+Enter the following for usage.

+    gb_catalog -h

+Here we produce catalog output for the VGB example give above (the lowest frequency VGB source).

+    gb_catalog --fmin 0.001249 --samples 32 --duration 3932160 --sources 1 --chain-file ./chains/dimension_chain.dat.1

-Below we show how to use the catalog output to build covariance matrix proposals for gb_mcmc.
+Next we show how to use the catalog output to build covariance matrix proposals for gb_mcmc.

 # Build covariance matrix proposal from catalog output